New Zealand flag (11 KB) NZFlagSolutions (3 KB) Maori flag (2 KB)

 It’s hard to find a flag that pleases everyone, because we all want different things – a fern, Southern Cross, kiwi, koru, a coloured flag, or black and white (plus, of course, the flag that we have).
 If we would consider the views of others, and be willing to compromise, then an acceptable design will be found.
 Some symbolic designs have no obvious link to New Zealand at all, and these are unlikely to fill us with pride.
 If we are going to change the flag, then it must be for good reason, and not just for the sake of having a new one.

 As explained on Page 2, there are a number of reasons we should have a new flag.
 The most important thing is to have a flag that clearly represents New Zealand, so we can all feel proud of our national flag.
 (I think this matters a lot more than we realise).
+No matter how much our people might change, the land itself is timeless and that's what our flag should be.
 With all the things people say they want in our flag, my designs are an attempt to please most of us.

-About the designs: Originally, I had only one design here (a kiwi flag in black and white), but I think too many people wouldn't be happy with a black & white flag.
+About the designs: Originally, I had only one design here (the kiwi flag in black and white), but I think too many people wouldn't be happy with a black & white flag.
 Like many of us, I much prefer brighter colours to represent New Zealand, but I also want a connection to our national sports colours and emblem (sadly missing with our current flag, especially at the Olympics), so the challenge was to create a number of designs that achieve both.
+I think some are better than others, and I don't imagine everyone will like them at first glance.
+I've had a few years to really decide if they're any good, and I do think one or two are worth considering.
+(You can see more about the ones I like best in the paragraph headed My Preference below).

 Some examples of the infinite variety of ways our fern and koru are used in brand logos:

-Most of my flag designs include part of our current flag, and some try to convey our clean and green image, and our remoteness and natural beauty.
-All of them have a koru, which rightly acknowledges the Maori aspect, but it is also an iconic symbol of this country, and provides a strong "New Zealand-ness".
-I wouldn't want a flag that is too heavily Maori, but a simple koru without the red, black and white combination is surely an image we can all accept.
-The style is deliberately made "similar" to the well-travelled Koru on our national and international airline, which I see as mutually beneficial.
-(Many countries have part of their flag on their airline – often a jazzed-up version of the design, so we would just be doing the same in reverse).
+Most of my designs include part of our current flag, and some use nature's colours of land and sea to convey our remoteness and natural beauty.
+The earlier designs all have a koru – not to favour Maori people, but to provide a strong "New Zealandness".
+That's what it means on the tail of our airplanes, the Department of Conservation logo, postage stamps etc, where the koru is clearly not just for Maori.
+I agree a flag for all of us can't be too Maori – or too British – but a simple koru (without the red, white and black combination) instantly says New Zealand.
+I deliberately made the koru "similar" to the well-travelled koru on our national and international airline, which I see as mutually beneficial.
+(Think of AirNZ as our national "flag-carrier", rather than the flag being about AirNZ).
+Many countries have part of their flag on their commercial airline – often a jazzed-up version of the design, so it won't matter which came first.
 Here are some examples: Britain Canada Israel South Africa Switzerland

-The silver fern in Nature: New Zealand has many different fern species, including several large tree-ferns or ponga.
+The silver fern in Nature: New Zealand has a notable abundance of ferns, including several large tree-ferns or ponga.
 One of these is unusual, with the underside of its leaves not green, but a silvery-white colour.
 The koru design comes from the coiled shape of the young shoots, before they unfurl to become beautiful large fern fronds.
-Ponga Silver fern Natural koru
+Silver fern and natural koru (This link also explains how we first came to use the fern – and why it belongs on our flag).

-Some of my designs are better than others, and I don't imagine everyone will like them at first glance.
-However, I see them every day, and I do think one or two are worth considering.
+Some people say my designs are too complex, but if you look at each one individually, a few of them are really quite simple – eg. Flag J is not that different from Canada's flag.
 Although I like simple flags such as Canada's Maple-leaf, instant recognition is what really matters, and more-detailed designs can be just as effective (the Stars & Stripes of America, or Britain's Union Jack).
 The main thing is to have a design we can easily recognise, without any explanation at all.
 A flag unmistakeably about us will give us great pride and confidence.
 Most of all, I want a flag that will stir our emotions, because at last it can truly say to the world (and to us), "This is New Zealand, this is who we are – and we’re proud to be Kiwis".

 Whether I have succeeded with any of these designs is for you to decide.
-(You can say what you think, on the page for Your Comments).
+(There's an easy way to say what you think on the page for Your Comments).
 As I said above, it's hard to find a flag that pleases everyone, so I'll be glad if at least one design appeals to you, even just a little!
+There are lots of flags in the world that are similar to others and easily forgotten, but the easiest flags to remember are the ones that stand out and have something different about them.

 One viewer comment said: "How about just a silver fern on a black background as a choice?"